michaeldhu/docs/js/built-in-objects.md

 - `Object.defineProperty(obj, prop, descriptor)` defines a new property or modifies an existing property directly on an object.
 Return the object.
 If configurable was false, then all modifies by using this method would throw a TypeError.
 - `Object.entries(obj)` returns an array of a given object's own enumerable string-keyed property key-value pairs.
 Non-object arguments are coerced to objects. undefined and null can't be coerced to objects and throw a TypeError upfront.
 Only strings may have own enumerable properties,while all other primitives return an empty array.
 - `Object.freeze(obj)` freezes an object that prevents extensions and makes existing properties non-writeable and non-configurable.
 Freeze is shallow.
 Return the same object.
 In strict mode any modify of a frozen object will cause a TypeError.
 Freezing a non-empty TypedArray or DataView will also cause a TypeError.
 Private properties do not have the concept of property descriptors, which means private properties of an frozen object still can be changed.
 - `Object.fromEntries(iterable)` transforms a list of key-value pairs(iterable) into an object.
 Return a new object.
-Iterable should be two-0element array-like object.
+Iterable should be two-element array-like object.
 It performs the reverse of `Object.entries()`, except that `Object.entries()` only returns string-keyed properties, while `Object.fromEntries()` can also create symbol-keyed properties.
 - `Object.getOwnPropertyDescriptor(obj, prop)` returns an object describing the configuration of a specific property on a given object. prop can be string or symbol, if not exist on the obj, undefined will be returned.
 A non-object first argument will coerced to an object at first.
 Those can't be coerced to an object will cause a TypeError.
 - `Object.getOwnPropertyDescriptors(obj)` returns all own property descriptors.
 - `Object.getOwnPropertyNames(obj)` returns an array of strings that corresponds to the own properties of the object.